 Hypotheses H1 to H3 postulated that incivility and irritation trigger vindictive behaviours and that irritation mediates the relationship between incivility and revenge.
 All three of these hypotheses were confirmed.
 These interrelations are based on the assumption that revenge is a result of an affective arousal.
-As an affect-driven behaviour (Andersson & Pearson, 1999; Dolev et al., 2021; Wang et al., 2018; Zeidner et al., 2012), affective revenge is expedited by stress, which is intensified by rumination and irritability (Mohr et al., 2006), the components of irritation.
-As stress consumes personal resources, for example by reducing the capacity of constructive energy (Deng et al., 2018), in an emotional state such as anger, vindictive behaviours toward the source of the behaviour reduce the adverse emotional state (Konečni, 2015).
+As an affect-driven behaviour [15, 11, 19, 38], affective revenge is expedited by stress, which is intensified by rumination and irritability [7], the components of irritation.
+As stress consumes personal resources, for example by reducing the capacity of constructive energy [63], in an emotional state such as anger, vindictive behaviours toward the source of the behaviour reduce the adverse emotional state [53].
 In terms of COR, vindictive behaviours restore the resources that have been lost.

 Hypotheses H4 to H6 concerned the extent to which vertical solidarity and EI (in the form of SEA and ROE) can explain a reduction in irritation and revenge.
 Only ROE explained a reduction in irritation; as predicted, vertical solidarity explained a reduction in revenge only.
-The inability to establish a relationship between ROE and revenge, vertical solidarity and irritation, and the interrelations between SEA and both irritation and revenge may be explained by Hobfoll et al.’s (1990) argument that personal and social resources interact with the context to eliminate stress, which is an antecedent of revenge (see Figure 1).
-Thirty years later, Hobfoll et al. (2018) supported this argument by presenting the crossover effect of resources.
+The inability to establish a relationship between ROE and revenge, vertical solidarity and irritation, and the interrelations between SEA and both irritation and revenge may be explained by Hobfoll et al.’s [26] argument that personal and social resources interact with the context to eliminate stress, which is an antecedent of revenge (see Figure 1).
+Thirty years later, Hobfoll et al. [24] supported this argument by presenting the crossover effect of resources.
 In an illuminating retrospective on COR, they suggested that resources not only impact each other through a crossover effect but should also be considered in groups (i.e., caravans).
 Such integrative perception grounds the logic of the current model; accordingly, three interactions were tested and confirmed in the remaining hypotheses.

 The first of these hypotheses (H7) addressed the interaction between personal resources (ROE) and the context of irritation in terms of their mutual impact on revenge.
-The interaction effect was significant, in line with previous evidence that intense stress triggers ROE in those who have that capacity (Barrett et al., 2001).
-At the same time, the effect is in line with other findings that high levels of stress, if not regulated, consume socioemotional resources (Thompson, 2010), which are negatively correlated with revenge (Itzkovich & Dolev, 2021).
+The interaction effect was significant, in line with previous evidence that intense stress triggers ROE in those who have that capacity [51].
+At the same time, the effect is in line with other findings that high levels of stress, if not regulated, consume socioemotional resources [50], which are negatively correlated with revenge [33].
 Specifically, the interaction effect indicates that low regulation of resources triggers more revenge under conditions of high irritation.
-This supports claims of the existence of affective revenge, a kind of revenge triggered by emotional arousal (Dolev et al., 2021; Wang et al., 2018; Zeidner et al., 2012).
+This supports claims of the existence of affective revenge, a kind of revenge triggered by emotional arousal [11, 19, 38].
 An interesting finding emerged from the opposite pole of the interaction: in the absence of irritation, those who are high in ROE are more likely to seek revenge than those who are low in ROE.
-This suggests that some vindictive behaviours are not driven by stress that is induced by irritation, but are instead based on cold calculation (Jones & Carroll, 2007; Lee & Ashton, 2012) and high emotional regulation.
+This suggests that some vindictive behaviours are not driven by stress that is induced by irritation, but are instead based on cold calculation [23, 22] and high emotional regulation.
 Previous research on incivility has overlooked this distinction.